Jeremy Vine: Broadcasting career

 Vine was one of the original presenters of Broadcasting House on BBC Radio 4 and presented The Politics Show on BBC One from its launch in 2003 until Jon Sopel took over in 2005.

 In May 2006, Vine was announced as Peter Snow's replacement for presenting the BBC election graphics, including the famous Swingometer.
 His performance on the night of the council elections in England and Wales on 30 April 2008 was widely criticised.

 From 2007 until 2009, Vine co-presented the Teaching Awards with Kate Thornton (2007), Myleene Klass (2008) and Christine Lampard (2009).

 Between 2007 and 2010, Vine was the presenter of the BBC's flagship and the world's oldest current affairs programme, Panorama, which coincided with the show's move back to a Monday peak-time slot.

 From 2008 to 2018, Vine presented Points of View, taking over from Sir Terry Wogan.
 On 6 October 2008, he started hosting the former BBC Two quiz show Eggheads while the spin-off show, Are You an Egghead?, was presented by the regular host, Dermot Murnaghan.
 Once the spin-off show had finished, Vine continued to host the second half of each series, with Murnaghan hosting the first half.
 In Series 16, it was announced that Vine had become the sole presenter.
 As of 2014, Vine also hosted the spin-off series Revenge of the Egghead.
 The series ran for a 6-week period, between 24 February and 4 April 2014.
 On 12 March 2021, it was announced that after 18 years at the BBC, the programme would be moving to Channel 5, and Vine was to continue as host of the show.
-From 2016–17, Vine co-presented Crimewatch with Tina Daheley.
+From 2016 to 2017, Vine co-presented Crimewatch with Tina Daheley.

 In September 2018, Vine replaced Matthew Wright as the presenter of Channel 5's weekday morning current affairs show, formerly called The Wright Stuff.
 The show's name has now changed to Jeremy Vine.
 Vine said he would continue to present his Radio 2 weekday lunchtime programme.
 In March 2021, it was announced that Eggheads would be joining his morning current affairs/phone-in show as a programme broadcast on Channel 5, after the BBC put the quiz on hiatus.